dknell/myMedia-Titanium-Module/documentation/index.md

 ## Accessing the mymedia Module

-1. Make sure the path to your Titanium Mobile SDK in titanium.xcconfig.
+1. Make sure the path to your Titanium Mobile SDK in titanium.xcconfig is correct.
 The `~` denotes your home directory.
 You may have to remove the `~` if the SDK is not installed there.

 	`TITANIUM_SDK = ~/Library/Application Support/Titanium/mobilesdk/osx/$(TITANIUM_SDK_VERSION)`